codalab/codalab-worksheets/README.md

 the same worksheet.
 A *bundle_spec* refers to the string that identifies a bundle, importantly given the context (address, current worksheet).

-There are finally a number of other ways to
+There are finally a number of other ways to reference bundles:

 - UUID (`0x3739691aef9f4b07932dc68f7db82de2`): this should match at most one bundle.